Rishthegreat/Notes/School/Unit 5 - Heredity.md

 			- When a pair of similar chromosomes does not split up because the spindle makes a mistake, so both chromosomes move rather than just 1
 - Ensure that the lengths of the chromosomes are correct

+- Crossover happens in miosis, but not in mitosis
 ## Meiosis and Genetic Diversity 5.2

 ## Mendelian Genetics 5.3